rsocket/rsocket/Protocol.md

 ## Terminology

-* __Frame__: A frame of data containing a request, response, or protocol processing.
+* __Frame__: A single message containing a request, response, or protocol processing.
 * __Fragment__: A portion of an application message that has been partitioned for inclusion in a Frame.
 See [Fragmentation and Reassembly](#fragmentation-and-reassembly).
 * __Transport__: Protocol used to carry ReactiveSockets protocol.
 One of WebSockets, TCP, or Aeron.
 The transport MUST provide capabilities mentioned in the [transport protocol](#transport-protocol) section.
 * __Stream__: Unit of operation (request/response, etc.).
 See [Design Principles](DesignPrinciples.md).
 * __Request__: A stream request.
-May be one of four types.
+May be one of five types.
 As well as request for more items or cancellation of previous request.
 * __Response__: A stream response.
 Contains data associated with previous request.
 * __Client__: The side initiating a connection.
 * __Server__: The side accepting connections from clients.